theTWIXhunter/better-falix/README.md

 ### Console

 - **Hide Console Tabs:** Optionally hide unnecessary console tabs for a cleaner interface (added to Falix itself using a dropdown, this feature will just delete the dropdown button itself).
-- **replace Support Modal:** Replaces the support modal with a cleaner one and adds a copy all button.
+- **Replace Support Modal:** Replaces the support modal with a cleaner one and adds a copy all button.
-- **Remove How To Connect:** Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button and adds back the IPwithPORT.
+- **Replace connect modal:** Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button and adds back the IPwithPORT and PORT.

 ### Filemanager